 Understanding how finescale processes interact in water mixing at the interface between Black Sea water and Mediterranean Sea water.

-The Marmara Sea is characterized by peculiar oceanographic processes.
-Cold, fresh Black Sea water entering through the Bosporus meets warm and salty water of Mediterranean Sea origin flowing in through the Dardanelles Strait.
-This creates the situation that fresher water is located near the surface and much saltier water near the bottom.
-The Marmara Sea is highly populated (~22 Mio.) and at risk of large-scale anoxic events caused by severe eutrophication.
+The Marmara Sea is highly populated (~22 million people) and at risk of large-scale anoxic events caused by severe eutrophication.
 The overall surface flow is westward from the Bosporus towards the Dardanelles Strait, with well-defined anticyclonic gyres.
 The upper layer currents respond very rapidly to the direct and indirect effect of wind forcing.
 This creates a unique environment of strong mesoscale activity, whose finescale dynamics is still poorly known.

 The Marmara Sea campaign will improve the characterization of oceanic mesoscale and sub mesoscale features (fronts, meanders, eddies and filaments) through the combined use of in situ and satellite data in synergy with numerical models in this highly inhabited region.